How we decide what to fund

 Members include:

-The Hospital Priorities Steering Group is made up of Charity Trustees, Hospital Non-Exec Directors and senior leadership at both organisations and meets twice a year, usually in April and November.
-The group oversee the ten year charitable expenditure plan, aligned to the ten year fundraising targets, ensuring we focus funding on the greatest need at the hospital, particularly given the rapidly changing NHS environment.
+The Shared Priorities Working Group is made up of senior leaders at the Charity and Hospital, and meets three times a year.
+The group oversee the long-term charitable expenditure plan, ensuring we prioritise and focus funding and resources on the greatest need at the hospital, particularly given the rapidly changing NHS environment.

 GOSH Charity Funding Principles